530 matching studies

 PK/PD Study of IN-001 Sublingual Spray in Healthy Adults

-Insignis Therapeutics, Inc. Type 1 Allergy Anaphylaxis
+Insignis Therapeutics, Inc. Food Allergy Anaphylaxis Food Hypersensitivity Food Allergy Peanut

 This is an open-label, two-part study to assess the pharmacokinetics (PK) and pharmacodynamics (PD) of epinephrine administered as a single dose of L-dipivefrin (IN-001) sublingual spray in healthy adults.
 For both parts of the study, participants will undergo at least 10 hours of fasting prior to1 expand